ofondeur/SIMCO/README.md

 ## Experiments

-The CellOT models can be trained for each stim-cell type combination using the scripts in CellOT/sbatch_files such as CellOT/sbatch_files/train_cellot_cellwise_cv.sh.
+The CellOT models can be trained for each stim-cell type combination using the scripts in CellOT/sbatch_files such as ```train_cellot_cellwise_cv.sh```.

-For example, to run CellOT on the ptb data for PI stimulation on cMCS using the healthy patients DMSO sample the script would be:
+For example, to run CellOT on the ptb data for PI stimulation on cMCs using the healthy patients DMSO samples the script would be:

 ```
 python ../cellot/scripts/train.py \